Dynamical chaos in the integrable Toda chain induced by time discretization: Conclusion

 Interestingly, no breakdown can occur when the phase space of the classical model is compact, or, for a quantum model, the dimensionality of the Hilbert space is finite.
 For example, consider classical spin and quantum spin-$\frac{1}{2}$ models.
 The infinite temperature state is the state where each spin points in a random direction independent of the other spins.
 The numerical simulation should have no fundamental difficulty approaching this state as there are no divergencies along the way.

-Our study has implications for understanding quantum simulations in quantum information science.
+Our study has implications for evaluating errors in quantum simulations in quantum information science.
 Here the goal is to determine the time evolution of a prescribed Hamiltonian, and one of the main approaches is precisely the splitting method~\cite{suzuki1991general, berry2007efficient, poulin2014trotter, babbush2016exponentially, pitsios2017photonic, tranter2019ordering, cirstoiu2020variational, bolens2021reinforcement, lin2021real, richter2021simulating, tepaske2022optimal, ZhaoBukovHeylMoessner2022} (aka Trotterization in this context) we used in this paper for the classical Toda chain.
-Our results indicate that Trotterization errors are can be complex, i.e., vary significantly between observables and qualitatively affect the character of the dynamics (chaotic vs. regular) when the quantum Hamiltonian which we are attempting to simulate is integrable.
+Our results indicate that Trotterization errors can be complex, i.e., vary significantly between observables and qualitatively affect the character of the dynamics (chaotic vs. regular) when the quantum Hamiltonian which we are attempting to simulate is integrable.
+In a recent study \cite{UnitaryCktWuCai}, an isolated quantum system, whose time evolution is described by a sequence of unitary maps, was shown to display artificial dissipation induced by time discretization.